opentoonz/opentoonz_docs/source/toonzscript.rst

 - The **ctrl+y**  shortcut interrupts the execution of time consuming commands.

 - When entering a path in a string all the backslashes must be doubled.
-Following this rule the path ``c:\tmp\prova.jpg``  becomes ``c:\\tmp\\prova.jpg`` .
+Following this rule the path ``C:\tmp\test.jpg``  becomes ``C:\\tmp\\test.jpg`` .

-- Even if working on a Windows family OS the slash and the backslash can be used in the same way, thus the path ``c:\tmp\prova.jpg``  is equivalent to the path ``c:/tmp/prova.jpg`` .
+- Even if working on a Windows family OS the slash and the backslash can be used in the same way, thus the path ``C:\tmp\test.jpg``  is equivalent to the path ``C:/tmp/test.jpg`` .

-- The drag&drop of an external file into the console generates a string containing the file’s path and the backslashes are doubled automatically.
+- The drag & drop of an external file into the console generates a string containing the file’s path and the backslashes are doubled automatically.

 - While you can copy multiple lines of text from the console is allowed only one line paste.

 .. _toonzscript_specifications:

 ToonzScript specifications
 --------------------------
-Built on the foundaments of ECMAScript, ToonzScript retains a degree of similarity to the JavaScript syntax but, at the same time, implements some functions and several classes specifically built to make easier the interaction with the Toonz software architecture.Here follows the list of the ToonzScript specifications:
+Built on the foundaments of ECMAScript, ToonzScript retains a degree of similarity to the JavaScript syntax but, at the same time, implements some functions and several classes specifically built to make easier the interaction with the OpenToonz software architecture.
+Here follows the list of the ToonzScript specifications:

 .. _commands: